captionpoint/CaptionPoint-Server/public/freakshow.md

 I…couldn’t breathe.
 ---
 ## THE HUMAN SALAMANDER:
+I *sit* in a tank of water
+---
+## THE HUMAN SALAMANDER:
-I *sit* in a tank of water because otherwise my delicate amphibious skin would parch and crack.
+because otherwise my delicate amphibious skin would parch and crack.
 ---
 ## THE HUMAN SALAMANDER:
 The gills&#8288;—see them?&#8288;—need to be kept moist or I could not breathe.